Limpopo girdled lizard: Taxonomy

 The Limpopo girdled lizard is sometimes classified as a subspecies of the tropical girdled lizard (Cordylus tropidosternum).
 When both species are held together, the Limpopo girdled lizard has a noticeably shorter snout.
 In C. jonesii the nostril pierces the center of the nasal scale (the lower posterior corner of the nasal in C. tropidosternum).
-Scales on the throat and belly of C. jonesii are smooth instead of keeled.
+All of the ventral scales on the throat and belly of C. jonesii are smooth instead of keeled.
 C. jonesii is exported from Mozambique for the pet trade, where it is often mislabeled as Cordylus vittifer.